 If your destination is farther away, then you can use Grab.
 We used Grab a few times and it was pretty cheap, just RM 5-10 around the city.
 If you don’t have a smartphone or wifi connectivity, then you can always take a taxi.

 Buses are the most inexpensive way to travel longer distances in Penang.
 We used it once to go from the KOMTAR bus terminal in George Town to Kek Lok Si Temple.
-The ride was about half an hour each way and the fare was just RM 2.
-If you’ll be riding the bus often during your stay, then you may want to get a Rapid Passport for RM 30.
-It’ll give you a week’s worth of unlimited travel on all Rapid Penang buses.
+The ride was about half an hour each way and the fare was just RM 2 (at the time).

 HOW MANY DAYS TO STAY / PENANG ITINERARY